-I am a beloved child of God.

-I am allowed to make mistakes.
+I am a beloved child of God/Higher Power/Universe etc. I am allowed to make mistakes.
 I am protected and supported in the loving hands of God.

-Learning where we end and others begin takes practice.
+Learning where we end and others begin does takes practice.
 Setting our limits with others takes courage.
+It is not just a matter of setting limits on their behavior with us.
+Easily overlooked is how we need to set limits on ourselves in regards to our behavior with others' boundaries.
+We must look at our controlling and enmeshment behaviors to find how and where we have infringed into others' lives.
+We typically have thought that we knew how things SHOULD be and tried, often covertly, to make it so.
+This is called manipulation.
 The excitement that comes with establishing our boundaries is well worth the effort.
 In the end, we have a clearer identity and a stronger sense of dignity.

 Do not expect others to automatically appreciate the effort it takes to establish clear boundaries.
-On the contrary, those close to us may become upset that we're forming a separate identity.
+Those close to us may become upset that we are forming a separate identity, especially if they are enmeshed with us involving the Victim, Rescuer, Persecutor Triangle.
+On the other hand, those whom we have tried to control will be relieved that we are finally minding our own business.
 Be assured, however, that as our physical, emotional, intellectual, and spiritual realities become clear and strong, relationships will become healthier and more satisfying.

-In the end, it is up to us to form our boundaries with others.
+In the end, it is up to us to form our boundaries with others and show respect and consideration for the boundaries of others.
 No one can do this for us.
 Repairing damaged boundaries may require the guidance of a mentor, sponsor, or a therapist, but the responsibility for our healing lies with us.